 L1 Visa Fees

-When filing for an L-1 Visa, here are the cost of L1 Visa that you should take note of:
+When filing for an L-1 Visa in 2026, here are the cost of L1 Visa that you should take note of:

 Detection and Fraud Prevention Fee: $500